-- 1. You will have to add 4 commodities (exactly as indicated above, with no spaces in the name, nor special characters - any deviation from the names indicated above may make the model crash and/or prevent you from visualizing results later on): - GAS (Natural gas) - COA (Coal) - ELCO01 (Electricity fed to the transmission and distribution network) - ELCO02 (Final electricity, delivered by the transmission and distribution network) - 2.
+1. You will have to add 4 commodities (exactly as indicated above, with no spaces in the name, nor special characters - any deviation from the names indicated

+- GAS (Natural gas) - COA (Coal) - ELCO01 (Electricity fed to the transmission and distribution network) - ELC002 (Final electricity, delivered by the transmission and distribution network) - 2.
 For all the commodities, the unit can be entered as PJ (this means that the energy flows of these commodities will be measured in PJ) - 3.
-Click on 'Update model data' on the top left of the configure model tab. (always do it, at the end of any step, with any element you modify!)
+Click on 'Update model data' on the top left of the configure model tab.

+(always do it, at the end of any step, with any element you modify!)